exiledfan

 Most of the time the bears were a balm to a frenzied fandom in flux, a stress reliever that simultaneously provided a dopamine hit.
 But there were moments when skepticism reared its head, when the references veered too, too close, making everyone uncomfortable at what it might mean.

 Even if that were the case, there is an ethical line that was crossed.
-At the final live shows, there was a plugged-in iPhone with a phone number on the front.
-This information quickly disseminated through all of fandom, and the phone was soon inundated with messages and calls, all visible on the screen, legitimizing the number as a mode of communication.
+At the final live shows, the bears were accompanied by a plugged-in iPhone with a sticker displaying its number.
+This information quickly disseminated through all of fandom, globally, as fans were following concerts live.
+In no time at all, fans were messaging the number to see if it really was connected to the phone.
+And those present took photos, showing the screen inundated with messages and calls, all visible on the screen.
+There was now a legitimate form of communication.

 Sometimes I wonder if that particular stunt is the reason no one has taken credit for it.
 Each time someone has been asked the topic has been deflected.
 Yet someone did provide a global fanbase with a phone number.
-It didn’t appear out of anywhere, and whatever power trip might have resulted from the response.
+It didn’t appear out of anywhere, and whatever power trip might have resulted from the response is undeniable.
 Considering the close tabs being kept on the fandom, that this would’ve gone by unnoticed is implausible.
 The number was still active as of May 2021.
+When the Twitter account was deactivated, the username was seemingly archived, which suggested someone at Twitter had stepped in to ensure no one would resuscitate it.

 If this Build-a-bear shaped rabbit hole wasn’t enough to engulf me, I made the fatal mistake of following fandom blogs that, unknown to me, had been manipulating the fandom for a long, long time.
-Their takes on the bear situation seemed the most believable—they could frame it conveniently, of course— and their predictions about band matters were shockingly accurate.
+Their takes on the bear situation seemed the most believable—they could frame it conveniently, of course— and their predictions about band matters were shockingly accurate, at least in the short term.

 With my newly minted conviction, I took a dive into the deep end with little hesitation.
 There was an avalanche of content, especially for someone like me who had years to catch up on.